fayzandotcom/healthcare-ui/README.md

+# Healthcare System

+Healthcare system is designed to provide details of the doctors.
+Users of the system can search doctors through keyword and location.
+System will search and fetch details of doctors from BetterDoctor API (https://developer.betterdoctor.com/documentation15)

 # Healthcare UI

 Web UI for healthcare system where users can search for doctors and view their details.

 Web services consumed in this project can be find here https://github.com/fayzandotcom/healthcare-api

+## Description

+### Platform/Framework

+- Angular 5
+- TypeScript 2.5.3
+- Bootstrap 3

 ## Application demo